veksh/cloudresume/data/markdown/cv-long.md

 - Distributed authentication: using AD/Radius/LDAP auth for Linux and network devices
 - Log monitoring/SIEM: with custom solutions (perl script + RE library)
 - In-house CA: implemented with OpenSSL, scripted AnyConnect VPN certificate generation
-- AV defense: mail and file server integration for DrWeb and Kaspersky anti-virus engines
+- AV defence: mail and file server integration for DrWeb and Kaspersky anti-virus engines
 - Defence in depth: Host IDS and hardening, network and Squid ACLs, WLAN EAP-TLS and per-user PSK, custom firewall rules generator, "deny by default" network policies
 - AD Policies: some experience applying them in Samba AD environment

 ## Soft skills
 - Team management: managing engineering team of 3-5 members, dividing and transferring responsibilities, planning sprints with Trello boards, mentoring
 - Vendor interaction: experience raising issues and interacting with Cisco, HPE and Oracle support
-- Business interaction: budgeting and defending projects, reporting directly to CEO, cost optimization with open-source (e.g. Samba) and free (e.g. Oracle XE) solutions, aligning IT strategy with company goals
+- Business interaction: budgeting and defending projects, reporting directly to CEO, cost optimisation with open-source (e.g. Samba) and free (e.g. Oracle XE) solutions, aligning IT strategy with company goals
 - Keen interest in computing: from Arduino and home automation to ML and GPT3

 ## Unix/Linux